 Just because a simple interest loan helps you save a considerable amount on overall interest payments doesn’t mean that compound interest isn’t good for anything.
 Compound interest on a savings account is excellent for investing.

 When you have compound interest on a savings account, the interest amount you earn will increase as your balance increases making it possible to save more money than you would through simple interest.
-Hence, compound interest is the perfect avenue for building wealth.
+Hence, compound interest can be the perfect avenue for building wealth, and can help you with financial goals like planning for retirement.

 Calculating the Interest On Your Loan